Learn more about our impactLearn more about our impact

 WWF works to sustain the natural world for the benefit of people and wildlife, collaborating with partners from local to global levels in nearly 100 countries.

 After you register for Lobby Day and are confirmed to attend, you will work closely with WWF staff to develop talking points and prepare for meetings with congressional offices.
-In place of our usual full day of training in-person, this year the training will be split over two days and will be held entirely online.

 Have you participated in our Lobby Day in the past?
 Ready to take your participation to the next level?
 We are looking for volunteers to serve as Team Leaders.
 As a Team Leader, you will gain valuable leadership experience by helping prepare participants for their legislative appointments, and you’ll act as the main contact between WWF and your group on Lobby Day.